Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 When you take the Attack action, you make an attack.
 Some other actions, Bonus Actions, and Reactions also let you make an attack.
 Whether you strike with a Melee weapon, fire a Ranged weapon, or make an attack roll as part of a spell, an attack has the following structure:

 1. **Choose a Target.** Pick a target within your attack's range: a creature, an object, or a location.
-2. **Determine Modifiers.** The DM determines whether the target has Cover (see the next section) and whether you have **:d20-adv: Advantage**{ .d20 } or :d20-disadv: **Disadvantage** against the target.
+2. **Determine Modifiers.** The DM determines whether the target has Cover (see the next section) and whether you have **:d20-adv: Advantage**{ .d20 } or **:d20-disadv: Disadvantage**{ .d20 } against the target.
 In addition, spells, special abilities, and other effects can apply penalties or bonuses to your attack roll.
 3. **Resolve the Attack.** Make the attack roll, as detailed earlier in this chapter.
 On a hit, you roll damage unless the particular attack has rules that specify otherwise.
 Some attacks cause special effects in addition to or instead of damage.

 ## Cover